ansys/pyedb-core/doc/source/api/session.rst

 Session
 =======

-A session both launches a new server executable and creates a channel connection to that server.
+A session both launches a new EDB API server and creates a channel connection to this server.
 Once these actions are completed, all EDB API function calls are processed using this channel.

 Functions
 ---------